chiaojfang/IMUpresenter/README.md

-# simple_presentation_pointer
+# Simple Remote Presenter
-This is an working prototype of a simple presentation pointer (clicker) using an internal IMU.
+This is an working prototype of a wireless simple presentation pointer (clicker) using an internal IMU.